elixir-lang/elixir-lang.github.com/getting-started/introduction.markdown

 "hello world"
 ```

-Please note that some details like version numbers may differ a bit in your session, that's not important.
+Please note that some details like version numbers may differ a bit in your session; that's not important.
 From now on `iex` sessions will be stripped down to focus on the code.
 To exit `iex` press `Ctrl+C` twice.

 It seems we are ready to go!
 We will use the interactive shell quite a lot in the next chapters to get a bit more familiar with the language constructs and basic types, starting in the next chapter.